Ayushd785/riscv-Audiomark-lab/blog.md

 ### The Problem with "Works on My Machine"

-Edward's feedback was clear: *"If someone like 'sanderjo' wants to run your code on their Banana Pi F3, they shouldn't spend 60 minutes building a toolchain."*
+Feedback from the RISC-V community was clear: *"If someone wants to run your code on their Banana Pi F3, they shouldn't spend 60 minutes building a toolchain."*

 He was right.
 My setup was fragile.
 One wrong environment variable, one missing library, and everything breaks.
 The solution? **Docker.**